aphlysia/takasaki/README.md

 # takasaki
-An viewer of machine learning experiments.
+A viewer of machine learning experiments.

 ## install